erodola/bigram-nes/README.md

 - A legally owned game ROM of Final Fantasy 1 (NES), US version

 The MD5 hash of the ROM file should be `d111fc7770e12f67474897aaad834c0c`.

-## 🙏 Acknowledgments

-The project wouldn't have been possible without the fully commented FF1 disassembly by [Michael Bennett](https://github.com/Entroper/FF1Disassembly/).

 ## 📄 License